scalable-af/training/serverless/aws/lambda201/lab1.5/README.md

     ```sh
     aws iam put-role-policy --role-name {YOUR_CLI_ROLE - e.g. student00-lambda-cli-role} --policy-name FullAccess --policy-document file:///tmp/new-policy.json
     ```

+10. Setup our DynamoDB Table to call our `studentID-dynamo-stream` function when entries are added to the table.

+    - Unfortunately there is no way currently to setup a DynamoDB stream via the basic CLI so we will have to use the UI to configure our DynamoDB Table to trigger our `studentID-dynamo-stream` function when anything is added to the table.
+    - Go back to the Lambda function editor.
+    - Select your `studentID-dynamo-stream` function.
+    - Similar to how we added an `API Gateway` from the left hand side select `DynamoDB`
+    - It will hae a message saying `Configuration required` click on that.
+    - Now at the bottom there is a `Configure triggers` panel.
+    - Under `DynamoDB table` select the table that you setup for this.
+        *Since multiple students may be using the same account, be sure to pick your specific table.*
+    - Click `Add` in the lower right hand corner
+    - Click `Save` on you function in the upper right hand corner

 11. Create a comment on your blog and see if the page is automatically rebuilt in a minute or two.